finnagin/OperationsAndWorkflows/docs/filter_kgraph_std_dev.md

   edge_keys:
     default: null
     description: This indicates if you only want to filter on specific edge_keys.
-      If not provided or empty all edges will be filtered on and edge_key will not be considered when filtering.
+      If not provided or empty, all edges will be filtered on.
     example:
     - e01
     type: array
   qnode_keys:
     default: null
     description: This indicates if you only want nodes corresponding to a specific list of qnode_keys to be removed.
-If not provided oe empty no nodes will be removed when filtering.
+If not provided or empty, no nodes will be removed when filtering.
     example:
     - n01